ezampino/mtip-tutorial/docs/lessons/Lesson3.md

-## Lesson 3: Survival strategies for managing (naming, versioning) documents in shared locations (Github, Dropbox, Box, etc.)
+## Lesson 3: Survival strategies for managing  documents in shared locations
 ##### [Back to Home](../index.md)

 ### Overview: